mjdousti/Fixed_B_Fonts/README.md

 # Fixed Persian Fonts

-Most of free Persian fonts are not following TrueType/OpenType format properly.
-As a result, they are not displayed well in Microsoft Office for Mac and LaTeX.
-This becomes problematic when a document is rendered differently in Windows and Mac.
-This repo fixes Persian fonts to ensure Persian text in Mac and LaTeX are rendered similar to Windows.
-Before copying the fixed fonts, make sure to delete old fonts first.
+Most free Persian fonts do not fully comply with the TrueType/OpenType standards.
+Consequently, they may not display correctly in Microsoft Office for Mac, leading to inconsistencies when a document is viewed on Windows and Mac.
+This repository resolves these issues by fixing Persian fonts to ensure consistent rendering across both platforms.
+Before copying the corrected fonts, make sure to completly remove any existing versions of the old fonts.

 **Note:** This repo doesn't aim to fix other issues that these fonts have.